 - §137e (“Testing of examination and treatment methods”) regulates the testing of examination and treatment methods by the .

 - §303e (“Data processing and utilization”) contains the regulations on the utilization of health insurance fund data for scientific purposes.

 Code of procedure of the Federal Joint Committee (G-BA):

-The G-BA’s code of procedure (Section 4) regulates its collaboration with IQWiG.
+The ’s code of procedure (Section 4) regulates its collaboration with IQWiG.

 Further laws and regulations

 Numerous further laws and regulations that directly influence IQWiG’s work have been added since the establishment of the Institute:

 - The Act to Promote Competition in Statutory Health Insurance (GKV-WSG) offers the opportunity for the to commission IQWiG with health economic evaluations.
 It also provides for the involvement of interest groups in “all important phases of the assessment procedure”.